 If the contracted supplier does not currently have a range of EALs, is it possible to use non-EAL lubricants even if other suppliers can supply locally available EALs that meet the equipment specifications?

 No. In this case, an EAL would be available from a different product supplier, and assuming its use is technically feasible, you would be expected to use it.

 If an equipment manufacturer indicates that the working life of a conventional seal is reduced when used with EALs, is it possible to use a non-EAL lubricant based on technical infeasibility?

-Generally, no. Although EPA does not require vessels to install wholly new equipment, the mere maintenance of existing equipment (e.g., changing out conventional seals for compatible seals during scheduled maintenance) in order to use EALs does not constitute technical infeasibility.
+Generally, no. Although EPA does not require vessels to install wholly new equipment, the mere maintenance of existing equipment (e.g., changing out conventional seals for compatible seals during scheduled maintenance) to use EALs does not constitute technical infeasibility.
 However, if there is not an available EAL that is approved for a given piece of existing equipment, its use would not be technically feasible and would not be required.
 Additionally, if the working life is reduced such that the product will not last until the vessels next drydocking, then EAL use may be technically infeasible.

 - Sampling and Monitoring for the 2013 VG

 The 2013 VGP contains new analytical monitoring requirements for certain discharges.
 What discharges need to be sampled?
 Do all vessels have to sample their discharges?